 If that doesn’t help improve performance, you can always go back and uninstall it.
 Then, install it again from the official website.

 Separately from uninstalling or resetting Opera, you can also remove any files that collect private data, such as cookies and cache files.
-You can do this in the browser itself using its Settings, in the Finder, or — easiest of all — in CleanMyMac X with its Privacy tool in the Protection section.
+You can do this in the browser itself using its Settings, in the Finder, or — easiest of all — in CleanMyMac with its Privacy feature in the Protection tool.